 We have yet to explain why normal subgroups are of special significance.
 The reason is simple.
-When the subgroup H of G is normal, then the set of left (or right) cosets of H in G is itself a group-called the factor group of G by H (or the quotient group of G by H).
+When the subgroup H of G is normal, then the set of left (or right)cosets of H in G is itself a group-called the factor group of G by H (or the quotient group of G by H).
 Quite often, one can obtain information about a group by studying one of its factor groups.
-One of the important concept of group theory is the concept of homomorphism.
-Homomorphism is the natural group theoretic mapping between two groups preserving the binary compositions.
-The study of homomorphism reveals various properties of a group.

-6.3 Quotient group
+12.3 Quotient group

-Theorem 6.3.1 : Let G be a group and H be normal subgroup of G. Then the set is a group under the operation $g_1H g_2H = g_1g_2H$ of order [G:H].
+Theorem 12.3.1 Let G be a group and H be normal subgroup of G. Then the set is a group under the operation $g_1H g_2H = g_1g_2H$ of order [G:H].